 The best part of a cake like this is that any unevenness in the fondant or imperfections that came with using fondant for the first time could be easily covered with one of the cute decorations!
 I had so much fun making little Mario figurines to decorate the cake.
 And I was so proud of how well my fondant Mario cake topper turned out!

-It was a busy week and it took some work, but giving my son the Super Mario Bros. party he wanted was actually pretty easy and affordable!
+It was a busy week and it took some work and a lot of researching Super Mario party ideas, but giving my son the Super Mario birthday party he wanted was actually pretty easy and affordable!
 If you have a child’s birthday party coming up and you’re short on money or time, just get creative.
 If I can do it, you can do it too!